-Peer Reviews are intended to meet the requirements of DOE Order 413.3B, Program and Project Management for the Acquisition of Capital Assets, which recognizes that independent reviews are valuable in assessing the status of its projects.
-EM’s goal is to conduct peer reviews for each capital asset project with an approved critical decision twice per year.
-EM has been performing peer reviews since 2010:
+Peer Reviews are intended to meet the requirements of DOE Order 413.3B, “Program and Project Management for the Acquisition of Capital Assets,” as well as the EM Cleanup Policy, “Requirements for Management of the Office of Environmental Managements Cleanup Program,” which both recognize that independent reviews are valuable in assessing the status of projects and contracts.
+Environmental Management’s goal is to conduct peer reviews for each capital asset project and/or contract at least once per year.
+Environmental Management has been performing peer reviews since 2010.

 EM uses the Office of Science model for peer reviews to meet the following objectives:

-- Evaluating technical approach and project definitions;
+- Evaluating technical approach and project/contract definitions;

-- Assessing the status of the project;
+- Assessing the status of project and contract activities;

 - Providing constructive recommendations for alternatives or improvements;